 - 111. The college should consider the monies available to the student to determine the amount of the bursary award to be offered.
 The monies available should include, where applicable, income from the student's parent(s), parent's partner, or the student's partner. - 112.
 Colleges should ensure they disregard income that has been allocated for a specific purpose, e.g., Adult Disability Payment.
 (See Table 1 for more information). - 113.
-The following new benefits will be delivered within this year: - Carer Support Payment: this new benefit will replace Carer's Allowance in Scotland.
-It is due to be introduced nationally by Winter 2024 for new claims, and transfers from Carer's Allowance should be completed by Spring 2025. - Pension Age Disability Payment (PADP): this benefit will replace Attendance Allowance for people over State Pension age who need additional support from someone to care for them due to a disability or long-term health condition.
-It will be piloted in Aberdeen City, Argyll & Bute, Highland, Orkney Islands, and Shetland Islands from October 2024.
-The national rollout of PADP is scheduled to be completed by Spring 2025. - Pension Age Winter Heating Payment (PAWHP): this benefit will replace the UK Government's Winter Fuel Payment in Scotland from winter 2024-25.
-PAWHP will provide an annual payment to pension households to assist with heating costs in winter. - Scottish Adult Disability Living Allowance (SADLA): this benefit will replace the UK Government's Disability Living Allowance (DLA) with current recipients of DLA being transferred onto SADLA by Spring 2025.
-The Scottish Adult Disability Living Allowance will not open to new applications it is only available through a case transfer from DLA. - 114.
+The following new benefits will be delivered within this year: - Pension Age Disability Payment (PADP): this benefit has replaced Attendance Allowance for people over State Pension age who need additional support from someone to care for them due to a disability or long-term health condition.
+The national rollout of PADP for new claims was completed in Spring 2025. - Pension Age Winter Heating Payment (PAWHP): this benefit will replace the UK Government's Winter Fuel Payment in Scotland from winter 2024-25.
+PAWHP will provide an annual payment to pension households to assist with heating costs in winter. - Scottish Adult Disability Living Allowance (SADLA): this benefit has started to replace the UK Government's Disability Living Allowance (DLA) from spring 2025, with recipients of DLA being transferred onto SADLA.
+The Scottish Adult Disability Living Allowance is not open to new applicants - it is only available through a case transfer from DLA. - 114.
 The Carer Support Payment should be excluded from the means-test of student awards.

-This is reflected in Table 1. - child support allowance and/or maintenance payments paid either into or out of the household.
+This is reflected in Table 1. - 115.
+Colleges must request documentary evidence to clarify the nature and value, if any, of child support allowance and/or maintenance payments paid either into or out of the household.
 This should be from a reliable and authoritative third party. - 116.
 The diagram below identifies whose income to assess:

-117. As noted in paragraphs 50 to 53, Care-Experienced students should not have their income assessed.
+117. As noted in paragraphs 51 to 54, Care-Experienced students should not have their income assessed.